storcale/Roster-Automation/README.md

 Roblox: The roblox username of the person

+Division: string,in which division (sheet) the person is

-Method: POST http request, query: command, callsign, rank, discord,roblox
+Method: POST http request, query: command, callsign, rank, discord,roblox,division

-#### remove
+#### remove [callsign] [division]

+Callsign: Integer, the callsign of the person to remove

+Division: string,in which division (sheet) the person is

+Method: POST http request, query: callsign,division